 WASHINGTON — A handful of states remained in play Thursday in the tightly contested U.S. presidential race.
 The outcome of contests in Georgia, North Carolina, Pennsylvania and Nevada will determine whether Democrat Joe Biden, or President Donald Trump wins.

 The solidly Republican state of Alaska has also not been called because it is only 50% counted and will not release absentee numbers until Nov.
 10. It is not expected to impact the outcome.

 The Associated Press reviews the states that will determine the presidency:

-GEORGIA: Outstanding ballots left to be counted and a razor-thin margin
+GEORGIA: Outstanding ballots left to be counted in counties where Biden has performed well.

 NORTH CAROLINA: Race too early to call.
 Ballots left to count.